-Christmas is fast approaching and many of us already have trees and decorations up ready.
-Despite the Christmas fun there are a few things we need to remember to make things safe for our furry friends.
-Trees, bauble, tinsels and delicious treats can all be fun but can also be hazards for our pets.
+Christmas is fast approaching and many of us are gathering up our decorations and presents.
+Despite the Christmas fun there are a few things we need to remember to make things safe for our furry friends – trees, bauble, tinsels and delicious treats can all be fun but can also be hazards for our pets!

 Here are some top tips for creating a dog friendly home this Christmas:

 Mistletoe, Holly and Poinsettias can cause problems and some can even be fatal to dogs and cats if ingested, they are also often preserved with chemicals to last the holiday season.
 Even the Christmas tree is a potential hazard; if eaten they can cause tummy upsets, irritation and blockages.
 If you are concerned that tour dog has eaten any of these you should contact your vet for advice.

 Try to keep decorations out of reach, towards the top of the tree or block off their access to ground level decorations.

 Noisy decorations such as bells are better towards the top of the tree as they can be very enticing, also avoid hanging decorations where your dog will jump up to investigate as this can lead to scratches on the wall or furniture.

 Baubles may look like a sparkly tennis ball, but if you pup happens to smash one it could lead to cut paws and mouths so it is important to avoid letting them play with them or take them from the tree!

 If you add festive chocolates to your Christmas tree, make sure to place them high up so that dogs cannot be tempted to pinch them before you do!